Are You In A Guitar Playing Rut? Learn How To Add A Massive Explosion Of Creativity To Your Guitar Playing! - Part 1

 Here is an example of exactly that:

-Notice the rich sound you can get by holding and moving a single chord form mostly made up with open strings.
+Notice the rich sound you can get by holding and moving a single chord form mostly made up of open strings.

 Here is a similar example, only this time I have broken the chords up, playing the notes separately for a different effect: